Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 Generally speaking, there are two types of Higgsings (i.e. flows) that we can realize among orbi-instantons.
-The first -- flavor Higgsings, as we called them above -- correspond to giving a VEV to (scalar) operators in the matter hypermultiplets charged under a flavor symmetry, in particular the left symmetry factor $\mathfrak{f} \subseteq E_8$ of the orbi-instanton.
-(This will also be denoted $[F]$ in the generic quiver on the tensor branch of the SCFT -- see \cite{Fazzi:2022hal} and \eqref{eq:genelequiv} below for the notation.\footnote{Of course, one could also activate VEVs charged under the \emph{right} flavor symmetry factor, i.e. $\mathfrak{g}_\text{R}=\mathfrak{su}(k)$ or $[\SU(k)]$, and this has been considered e.g. in \cite{Fazzi:2022yca} for massive E-string theories and in \cite[Sec.
-5.6]{Mekareeya:2017jgc} for orbi-instantons.
-We will not discuss such flows here, save for a brief mention in the conclusions.}) We then flow to a new IR SCFT on the Higgs branch of the UV one, which is defined by a \emph{different} Kac diagram at level $k$ (holonomy at infinity $\rho_\infty: \zz_k \to E_8$).
+The first -- flavor Higgsings, as we called them above -- correspond to giving a VEV to (scalar) operators in the matter hypermultiplets charged under a flavor symmetry, e.g. the left flavor symmetry factor $\mathfrak{f} \subseteq E_8$ of the orbi-instanton.
+(This will also be denoted $[F]$ in the generic quiver on the tensor branch of the SCFT -- we refer the reader to \cite{Fazzi:2022hal} and \eqref{eq:genelequiv} below for the notation.)
+We then flow to a new IR SCFT on the Higgs branch of the UV one, which is defined by a \emph{different} Kac diagram at level $k$ (holonomy at infinity $\rho_\infty: \zz_k \to E_8$).
 This type of flow is fairly easy to understand in QFT: the operators taking a VEV satisfy a chiral ring relation which defines either a ``minimal singularity'' $\mathfrak{a}_{i \leq 8},\mathfrak{d}_{i \leq 8},\mathfrak{e}_{6},\mathfrak{e}_{7},\mathfrak{e}_{8}$ (i.e. a singular variety given by the closure of the minimal nilpotent orbit $\overline{\text{min}_\mathfrak{g}}$ of that algebra $\mathfrak{g}$), or the Kleinian singularity $A_{i-1}$ (i.e. $\cc^2/\zz_{i}$).
-This was described for any $k$ in \cite{Fazzi:2022hal} (with examples for some $k$ given before in \cite{Giacomelli:2022drw}), where moreover a connection with the so-called minimal degeneration singularities of the $E_8[\![z]\!]$-orbits of the (singly) affine Grassmannian of (non-affine) $E_8$ (classified by \cite{malin-ostrik-vybornov} thanks to work by Stembridge \cite{STEMBRIDGE1998340}) was put forth.
+This was described for any $k$ in \cite{Fazzi:2022hal} (with examples for some values of $k$ given before in \cite{Giacomelli:2022drw}), where moreover a connection with the so-called minimal degeneration singularities of the $E_8[\![z]\!]$-orbits of the (singly) affine Grassmannian of (non-affine) $E_8$ (classified by \cite{malin-ostrik-vybornov} using work by Stembridge \cite{STEMBRIDGE1998340}) was put forth.
 Notice that this type of flow lacks a ``good'' description in terms of M-theory branes (or brane moves).
-It is the analog of the T-brane VEVs for T-brane theories studied in \cite{DelZotto:2014hpa,Heckman:2016ssk}.\footnote{It would be interesting to study whether an analog to Nahm's equations, probably involving the $G_4$ flux, can be defined for M-theory flavor Higgsings.
-We thank Alessandro Tomasiello for this suggestion.}
+It is the analog of the ``T-brane VEVs'' for T-brane theories studied in \cite{DelZotto:2014hpa,Heckman:2016ssk}.\footnote{ It would be interesting to study whether an analog to Nahm's equations, probably involving the $G_4$ flux, can be defined for M-theory flavor Higgsings.
+We thank Alessandro Tomasiello for this suggestion.} Likewise, one could turn on a T-brane VEV for matter charged under the right flavor symmetry factor, which for A-type orbi-instantons (and generic values of $N$) is just $[\SU(k)]$.\footnote{ Although it is not obvious from the present discussion, it can be seen that Higgsings of the right $[\SU(k)]$ flavor symmetry factor correspond to ``$k$-changing transitions'' in the Higgs branch Hasse diagram, and land us onto 6d quivers describing the gauge theory phase of either orbi-instantons at a \emph{lower} $k$ or massive E-string theories \cite{Fazzi:2022yca}.
+The reason becomes clear if one considers the 3d magnetic quiver (\ref{eq:firstmagquiv}) of the 6d theory, as the $[\SU(k)]$ symmetry is realized by the $1-2-\cdots-k-$ tail there, and Higgsing the former means modifying the latter (generically reducing the highest rank $k$ of the unitary gauge groups that appear therein).
+These transitions can be seen e.g. along the bottom diagonal of \cite[Fig. 17]{Bourget:2024mgn} and in figure \ref{fig:outputk=2}.
+(We would like to thank the authors of that paper for discussion on this and related points.)
+Presumably then, from the perspective of the original M-theory setup they correspond to partially deforming the orbifold, $\cc^2/\zz_k \to \cc^2/\zz_{k-1}$.
+Such an effect is known to arise in the F-theory description \cite{colrafT,colrafMF} of T-brane bound states of Type IIB seven-branes \cite{cecotti-cordova-heckman-vafa}, which lends more evidence to support the claim of footnote \ref{foot:MthTbr}.} Turning on such a VEV for either flavor symmetry factor nontrivially modifies the tails of the 6d quiver on the tensor branch, and in ``short-enough'' cases the VEVs for the two symmetries can interact, substantially modifying the ``core'' of the quiver, an effect already discussed in \cite[Sec.
+5]{Heckman:2016ssk}.
+For sufficiently long quivers however (i.e. for generic values of $N$) these effects do not arise; moreover, as already stated, the $a$-theorem for right flavor Higgsings has already been proven in \cite{Mekareeya:2016yal}.
+For these two reasons we will not discuss the latter further, save for a brief mention in the conclusions and for appendix \ref{app:fullhasse}, where we will showcase the full Higgs branch of the UV orbi-instanton $(N=2,k=2,\rho_\infty:2=[1^2])$.